 What she got instead was…

 A litter full of little black kittens that had the “look” of a Persian and the short coat of a Burmese.
-Much like the kittens where were being created by the American Shorthair breeders.
+Much like the kittens that the American Shorthair breeders were creating.
+The only real difference was that in the case of Carolyn Bussey’s kittens, strict adherence to rigorous breeding practices ensured that not only were her kittens super cute, but they were also very healthy!

-Now that we got an idea of “how” these little guys came to exist, let’s now take a look at “why” folks wanted to create them in the first place!
+So now that we have an idea of “how” these little guys came to exist let’s look at “why” folks wanted to create them in the first place!

-Large oval-shaped head, broad skull, rounded forehead and chunky cheeks, this can isn’t going to make you think he’s missed many meals in his life.
-Combine these features with his strong jaws, broad chest and think neck, you’ll probably be surprised when you go to pick him up and feel how light he is compared to how he looks!
+The Exotic Shorthair looks “full.”
+And “full” means he doesn’t look like a skinny little cat.
+And even though he isn’t necessarily the LARGEST cat out there when you look at him, you’re not going to think he’s small by any meWith with their sizeable oval-shaped head, broad skull, rounded forehead, and chunky cheeks; this can isn’t going to make you think he’s missed many meals in his life.
+Combine these features with his strong jaws, broad chest, and thick neck; you’ll probably be surprised when you pick him up and feel how light he is compared to how he looks!

 Probably the only…